nurlanua/nurlanua.github.io/README.md

 ## Purpose

 **What is this product?
 Why would anyone want it?**: This is a short guide on how to host an online resume.
 By hosting an online resume, Employers will know your knowledge and skill with using GitHub, Markdown, and Jekyll.
 This is a simple guide on how to get started to acquire these skills.
 **How does this product fit into a broader ecosystem, if at all?
 Does it have any dependencies?**: In the future, with the acquired skills you can write documentations and design websites.
-In terms of dependancies, Markdown and Jekyll depend on Github and HTML.
+In terms of dependencies, Markdown and Jekyll depend on Github and HTML.
 **Where can I acquire this product?
 If there are multiple distribution packages, which should I choose and why?**: You can start learning Markdown and Github online.
 You don't have to download any programs.
-Personally, I prefer Visual Studio Code (VS code) or use [Markdown Live Preview](https://markdownlivepreview.com).
+Personally, I prefer Visual Studio Code (VS Code) or use [Markdown Live Preview](https://markdownlivepreview.com).

 ## Prerequisites